quietlean/Ableton-Live-Sort/README.md

 The existing Live Files will be displayed and sorted acording to the time of the last edit.
 The 175 most recently edited files will be displayed.

+**For those who dont use the python executable:**

+You need **Python3** to run the py file.
+The makefile uses **cmake** to compile the c file.
+You also need Tkinter for The GUI but it should be included in your Python3 version.

+In the _Ableton_Live_Sort.c_ file you need to put the path to the directory where the .py files are in the **chdir** call.
+For example: `chdir("/Users/Applications/Ableton_Live_Sort")`.

+You also need to enter the path of the **hide_terminal.scpt** which hides the terminal which pops up.
+For example `system("osascript /Users/AngelaMerkel/Scripts/hide_terminal.scpt");`

+If you want to call the python file on a windows system you have to modifie **Ableton_Live_Sort.c** since its using an AppleScript.

 If you find a bug or want to participate on the repository let me know 💋